 *All stated financial information is subject to change.

 Prepare to teach non-native speakers

-This endorsement program is designed to prepare teachers to provide classroom instruction to elementary or secondary students that are non-native speakers.
-Classes are offered in online and face-to-face formats.
-The endorsement is intended as an add-on endorsement to an existing license in any endorsement area and can be completed in 1 to 2 years depending upon the number of courses taken by the student.
+The ESOL endorsement program is designed to prepare teachers to provide classroom instruction to elementary or secondary students that are non-native speakers.
+The ESOL program is fully online.
+The endorsement is intended as an add-on endorsement to an existing license and can be completed in 1 to 2 years depending upon the number of courses taken by the student.

-The endorsement can be added to an Oregon teaching license in these ways:
+The endorsement can be obtained in these ways:

-- It can be an area of specialization or electives within the Doctor of Education (EdD) program.
+- As an area of specialization within the Master of Education (MEd) program

 ESOL Endorsement Requirements

 To meet the approved program for an ESOL endorsement at George Fox University, the student must complete a minimum of 15 semester hours of graduate subject matter distributed to strengthen the applicant's background in ESOL including an ESOL Practicum at two of the licensure authorization levels.

 In addition to the course requirements, the candidate must also successfully complete the ORELA: ESOL Exam in order to be recommended for the endorsement.
 The course work for this specialty has been designed to provide a broad base of understanding about successful ESOL methods, programs and assessments, but also to prepare the individual to successfully complete the ESOL Exam.